ECE Funding Handbook

 A ‘certificated teacher’ is a holder of a current practising certificate that has been issued by the Teaching Council, or a letter from the Teaching Council advising that certification has been approved and that the practising certificate will be mailed within four to six weeks.

-Note: For ECE funding purposes, ’certificated teachers’ must be ECE qualified teachers, or New Zealand qualified primary teachers.
+Note: For ECE funding purposes, ’certificated teachers’ must have

 -